surfinzap/typopo/docs/BACKLOG.md

 # Backlog for typopo

-* when single quotes are used just by themselves, they are incorrectly interpreted (not supported scenario but worth thinking about) e.g.
+* show where nbsp was added

+* Consider supporting single quotes on their own e.g.
 	‘and what is the use of a book,’ thought Alice ‘without pictures or conversations?’
 	’and what is the use of a book,’ thought Alice ’without pictures or conversations?’

-* neukazuje opravu nbsp